-We’re really proud to announce that Doncaster is to welcome The Royal Opera House’s national learning programme, in a bold and ambitious partnership 3 year partnership starting in 2019.
-Through the National Learning Programme, the Royal Opera House will work with every school in Doncaster over three years, putting on a mass community engagement performance in summer 2020.
+We’re really proud to announce that Doncaster is working with the The Royal Opera House in a bold and ambitious 3 year partnership that started in 2019.
+Through their National Learning Programme, the Royal Opera House will work with every school in Doncaster over the three years.

 The Royal Opera House will partner with Doncaster through ‘Doncaster Creates’ (Doncaster’s Culture Development programme), Cast and Doncaster Council marking 2020 as a new chapter for the town which aspires to be a place of nationally significant cultural excellence.

-Alongside this, The Royal Ballet will perform a gala at Cast, and the ROH’s popular Chance to Dance talent development programme will also continue.
-Chance to Dance will give primary school children from across the borough who do not have access to ballet in areas facing numerous disadvantages their first opportunity to engage creatively with ballet, connecting closely with the inspirational repertory, choreographers and dancers of The Royal Ballet.
+The Royal Ballet’s Chance to Dance will give primary school children from across the borough, who do not have access to ballet, their first opportunity to engage creatively with ballet, connecting closely with the inspirational repertory, choreographers and dancers of The Royal Ballet.
 Spearheaded by Ed Miliband MP, the Royal Ballet’s 27-year track record for excellence is now building a national presence and being the catalyst for systemic change in Doncaster.

 Ed Miliband MP for Doncaster North said:

 ‘This will be a significant community project, running over three years and working with the local community and schools in the Borough.
 The Royal Ballet is renowned for its talent, creativity, skill and passion and I am sure that people in Doncaster will be incredibly excited to take part in the project.’